V381/Song_Transcriber/README.md

 # Song_Transcriber
-Web application which changes tempo of the song.
+Web application which changes tempo of the song so musician can easily learn it.

-Node.js/Express is used for server html5 audio used on front end
+Node.js/Express is used for server/back end.
+html5 audio, jquery, bower used on front end.